SATYAMYADAV118/local-14-picnic/local-4-picnic-manager/README.md

    ```

    Creates coordinator `coordinator@local4picnic.test` (`coordinator123`) plus volunteers `victor@local4picnic.test` / `violet@local4picnic.test` with sample tasks, funding, community posts, and notifications.
 Pass `--force` to refresh seeded content safely.

+> The dashboard bundle lives in `build/index.js`.
+You can customise its behaviour and styles directly—no additional tooling required.
+Re-run `npm run package` afterwards if you need a refreshed ZIP.

 ## Shortcode usage